ipfs/js-dag-service/CONTRIBUTING.md

 ### Discussions, Bugs, and Enhancements

 A lot of items that come in on Issues are not bugs or feature requests, they’re questions or discussions.
-A lot of these questions can be answered by anyone in the community; they’re not exclusive to a Textile maintainer.
-For feedback like this we set up our [official Textile Community Forums](https://community.textile.io).
-It’s a great place where people can get all kinds of help, whether it is about using Textile or just about any IPFS-related topics.
-For those that like more real-time discussions, there is also the [Community Slack channel](https://slack.textile.io).
+A lot of these questions can be answered by anyone on the internet; they’re not exclusive to this project.
+For feedback like this we recommend [Stack Overflow](https://stackoverflow.com).
+It’s a great place where people can get all kinds of help, whether it is about using this project or just about any software-related topics.

 The general guide is that GitHub Issues is best for things that have a definition of "done": they can be fixed, added, resolved, have a stake driven through its heart or otherwise laid to rest.
-For things where there isn't a clear goal or end state, where you want to debate theory, or ask questions, the Focums and Slack are the way to go.
+For things where there isn't a clear goal or end state, where you want to debate theory, or ask questions, forums, Twitter, and other platforms are the way to go.
+We encourage people to use the best channel for their required feedback.

-We encouraging people to use the best channel for their required feedback.
-If you ask a question on Issues and get a simple answer and reminder to check the Forums, it’s because we want you to get the help you need as quickly as possible.

 ### Ambiguous Issues